smartcontractkit/documentation/src/pages/chainlink-nodes/v1/using-forwarder.md

 As explained in the [Forwarder](/chainlink-nodes/contracts/forwarder) page:

-- The owner of a Forwarder contract is an [Operator](/chainlink-nodes/contracts/operator) contract.
-The owner of the Operator contract is a more secure address, such as a hardware wallet or a multisig wallet.
-Therefore, node operators can manage a set of Forwarder contracts through an Operator contract using a secure account such as hardware or a multisig wallet.
+- The owner of a forwarder contract is an [operator](/chainlink-nodes/contracts/operator) contract.
+The owner of the operator contract is a more secure address, such as a hardware wallet or a multisig wallet.
+Therefore, node operators can manage a set of forwarder contracts through an operator contract using a secure account such as hardware or a multisig wallet.
-- Forwarder contracts distinguish between Owner and Authorized Senders.
+- Forwarder contracts distinguish between owner and authorized senders.
 Authorized senders are hot wallets (Chainlink nodes' EOAs).

 For this example to run, you will have to:

-- Allow the Forwarder contract to call the Operator's [fulfillOracleRequest2](/chainlink-nodes/contracts/operator#fulfilloraclerequest2) function by calling the [setauthorizedsenders](/chainlink-nodes/contracts/receiver#setauthorizedsenders) function on the Operator contract with the Forwarder address as a parameter.
+- Allow the forwarder contract to call the operator's [fulfillOracleRequest2](/chainlink-nodes/contracts/operator#fulfilloraclerequest2) function by calling the [setauthorizedsenders](/chainlink-nodes/contracts/receiver#setauthorizedsenders) function on the operator contract.
+Specify the forwarder address as a parameter.
-- Allow the two Chainlink node EOAs to call the Forwarder's [forward](/chainlink-nodes/contracts/forwarder#forward) function.
-Because the Operator contract owns the Forwarder contract, you will have to call [acceptAuthorizedReceivers](/chainlink-nodes/contracts/operator#acceptauthorizedreceivers) on the Operator contract with the Forwarder contract address and the two Chainlink node EOAs as parameters.
-This call will make the Operator contract accept ownership of the Forwarder contract and authorize the Chainlink node EOAs to call the Forwarder contract by calling [setauthorizedsenders](/chainlink-nodes/contracts/receiver#setauthorizedsenders).
+- Allow the two Chainlink node EOAs to call the forwarder's [forward](/chainlink-nodes/contracts/forwarder#forward) function.
+Because the operator contract owns the forwarder contract, call [acceptAuthorizedReceivers](/chainlink-nodes/contracts/operator#acceptauthorizedreceivers) on the operator contract.
+Specify the forwarder contract address and the two Chainlink node EOAs as parameters.
+This call makes the operator contract accept ownership of the forwarder contract and authorizes the Chainlink node EOAs to call the forwarder contract by calling [setauthorizedsenders](/chainlink-nodes/contracts/receiver#setauthorizedsenders).

-### Whitelist the Forwarder
+### Whitelist the forwarder

-In the blockchain explorer (Operator contract page), call `setAuthorizedSenders` with the address of your Forwarder contract.
+In the blockchain explorer, view the operator contract and call the `setAuthorizedSenders` method with the address of your forwarder contract.
 The parameter is an array.
-E.g., `["0xa3a10AB6A41eA19637Bb21b7decDA2d77138DfBa"]`.
+For example, `["0xa3a10AB6A41eA19637Bb21b7decDA2d77138DfBa"]`.
 Metamask prompts you to confirm the transaction.

 <ClickToZoom src='/images/chainlink-nodes/node-operators/forwarder/operatorsetauthorizedsenders.jpg' />

 ### Whitelist the Chainlink node EOAs

-In the blockchain explorer (Operator contract page), call `acceptAuthorizedReceivers` with:
+In the blockchain explorer, view the operator contract and call the `acceptAuthorizedReceivers` method with the following parameters:

-- The Forwarder address in `targets`.
-E.g., `["0xa3a10AB6A41eA19637Bb21b7decDA2d77138DfBa"]`
+- `targets`: Specify an array of forwarder addresses.
+For example, `["0xa3a10AB6A41eA19637Bb21b7decDA2d77138DfBa"]`
-- The two Chainlink node EOAs in `sender`.
-E.g., `["0x0B87B9Ab848C729F152D87bBEbD4B9708757a59F","0x3218AB3Bf9B2AA2d440a9Ee2c773d1D4FC703Ef1"]`.
+- `sender`: Specify an array with the two Chainlink node EOAs.
+For example, `["0x0B87B9Ab848C729F152D87bBEbD4B9708757a59F","0x3218AB3Bf9B2AA2d440a9Ee2c773d1D4FC703Ef1"]`.

 Metamask prompts you to confirm the transaction.